Energiesparen-fuer-Mieter

 In the kitchen

-If there is a serving left over from lunch, let it cool completely before putting it in the refrigerator.
-The refrigerator needs to compensate for the sudden heat in the compartment with increased cooling.
-That consumes electricity.
-Defrost frozen food overnight in the refrigerator and use the coldness of the frozen food.
-This saves electricity
+If you have a portion left over from lunch, you should let it cool completely before putting it in the fridge.
+The fridge has to compensate for the sudden heat in the compartment by cooling more.
+This costs electricity.
+Defrost frozen food overnight in the fridge and use the coldness of the frozen food.
+This saves electricity.

-Depending on the type of stove and type of pots, turn down the temperature in time
+• Depending on the type of stove and type of pots, turn the temperature down in good time

-Use the residual heat of the stove tops when cooking.
-Turn off the electric stove about 5 minutes earlier.
-The residual heat is usually enough to continue heating pans and pots for a while.
+Use the residual heat from the hob when cooking.
+Switch off the electric hob about 5 minutes earlier.
+The residual heat is usually sufficient to continue heating pans and pots for a while.

-In case you are working from home, you should not shut down your PC completely during your lunch break, as booting it up requires a lot of power.
-With an average break of one hour, it is sufficient to switch the screens to standby.
+If you work from home, you should not shut down your PC completely during your lunch break, as starting it up requires a lot of power.
+For an average break of one hour, it is sufficient to switch the screens to standby.

 In the bathroom

 Load the machine as full as possible.
-Only at maximum load the applied energy of the washing machine is used in the best possible way.
-The pre-wash program is not necessary.
-As a general rule, you should not wash clothes too often to preserve their longevity.
-You can also turn down the temperature a little when washing: 30 or 40 degrees is often times sufficient - please use ECO programm.
+The energy used by the washing machine is only used to its fullest when it is filled to the maximum.
+The prewash program is not necessary.
+As a general rule, you should not wash clothes too often in order to preserve their longevity.
+You can also turn the temperature down a little when washing: 30 or 40°C is usually enough - use the ECO program.

 A tumble dryer is rarely really necessary.
-Almost all apartment complexes have drying rooms for laundry, and air-drying on the balcony is also possible both in summer and winter.
-Your clothes will also thank you if you opt against using the dryer.
+Almost all residential complexes have drying rooms for laundry.
+Air drying on the balcony in particular is possible in both summer and winter.
+Your clothes will also thank you if you decide not to tumble dry them.

-When washing hands for 30 seconds, almost 3 liters of water come rushing through the faucet.
-However, warm water requires far more energy than cold water.
-If you wash your hands carefully with soap, however, water temperature has no effect on cleanliness.
+If you wash your hands for 30 seconds, almost 3 liters of water rush through the tap.
+However, hot water requires far more energy than cold water.
+However, if you wash your hands thoroughly with soap, the water temperature has no effect on cleanliness.

 "Did you know that a mixer tap constantly adds hot water?
 So when you open the faucet, hot water is consumed without you noticing.
 To avoid this, you should push the faucet all the way to the right even before you open it.
 Also make sure that you do not push the lever all the way up."